Quantifiers on languages and codensity monads: Recognisers for operations given by -valued transductions

 \section{Recognisers for operations given by $S$-valued transductions}

-In this section we will see how we can use the extension of a $\Set$-monad $T$ to {\swims} obtained in Section~\ref{s:extending-set-bims} to generate recognizes for languages obtained by applying an operation modeled by the monad $T$.
+In this section we will see how we can use the extension of a $\Set$-monad $T$ to {\swims} obtained in Section~\ref{s:extending-set-bims} to generate recognisers for languages obtained by applying an operation modelled by the monad $T$.

-It is by now a standard result in the theory of formal languages that many operations on languages can be modeled using transductions, i.e. maps of the form $M\to\P(N)$ for two monoids $M$ and $N$, see~\cite{PiSa82}.
-The starting point of this work is the observation that the existential quantifier can also be modeled as a transduction, as we will see in Section~\ref{sec:S-transduction}.
+It is by now a standard result in the theory of formal languages that many operations on languages can be modelled using transductions, i.e., maps of the form $M\to\P N$ for two monoids $M$ and $N$, see~\cite{PiSa82}.
+The starting point of this work is the observation that the existential quantifier can also be modelled as a transduction, as we will see in Section~\ref{sec:S-transduction}.
 Furthermore, \kl{modular quantifiers} $\modexists$ of modulus $q$ fit into the same pattern.
-The only difference is that instead of using transductions of the form $M\to\P(N)$ one needs to replace the powerset $\P(N)$ with the free $\Zq$-semimodule over $N$.
-More generally, we are interested in operations that can be modeled as maps $M\to\Sm N$ with $\Sm$ denoting as before the free $\Sm$-semimodule monad.
-In category theory these maps are known as the morphisms in the so-called Kleisli category of $\Sm$, of \kl{Kleisli maps} for $\Sm$.
+The only difference is that instead of using transductions of the form $M\to\P N$ one needs to replace the powerset $\P N$ with the free $\Zq$-semimodule over $N$.
+More generally, we are interested in operations that can be modelled as maps $M\to\Sm N$ with $\Sm$ denoting as before the free $\Sm$-semimodule monad.
+In category theory these maps are known as \kl{Kleisli maps} for $\Sm$, the morphisms in the so-called Kleisli category of $\Sm$.

-We start Section~\ref{sec:T-transduction} by briefly recalling the definitions of the Kleisli maps for a monad.
+We start Section~\ref{sec:T-transduction} by briefly recalling the definition of the Kleisli maps for a monad.
 Then we present the blueprint of our approach, using an additional assumption on the $T$-Kleisli map under consideration (namely that it is a monoid morphism), and in Section~\ref{sec:S-transduction} we instantiate $T$ to the \kl{free $S$-semimodule monads} for commutative \kl{semirings} $S$ and we adapt the general theory developed previously.